e.l.f. Cosmetics 'Vanity Vandals' Film: Key Findings

 Anyone who’s shared a sink knows that low-grade tension of someone else’s stuff creeping into your space.

-That’s a different kind of instinct.
-To the brand, it's about recognizing the small frictions people don’t usually admit out loud.
+For the brand, it's about recognizing the small frictions people don’t usually admit out loud.

 And then they go all in with a theater premiere, a task force storyline, and a full cast.